Consolidated B-32 Dominator: Surviving aircraft

-No examples of a B-32 remain today.
+No complete examples of a B-32 remain today.
 The XB-32 (AAF Ser.
 No. 41-18336) survived until 1952 as a ground instructional airframe for fire fighting training at McClellan Air Force Base.
 Others were written off after suffering major damage in operational accidents.
 Excess inventories were flown either to Walnut Ridge Army Airfield, Arkansas, to be scrapped by the Texas Railway Equipment Company, or to Kingman Army Airfield, Arizona to be scrapped by the Wunderlich Construction Company.

 One of the few portions of a B-32 surviving is a wing panel removed from a static test model and erected at the Montgomery Memorial near San Diego, California as a monument to aviation pioneer John J. Montgomery.

 Several Sperry A-17 nose/tail turrets, unique to the B-32, survive in various U.S. locations.
 These included the National Air and Space Museum, the National Museum of the U.S. Air Force, the Commemorative Air Force, the National Warplane Museum in Geneseo, New York and at least four others in private collections.